Srevathsan/Calendar/README.md

-# Calendar
-My first repository
-// C program to print the month by month
-// calendar for the given year
 #include <stdio.h>
-// Function that returns the index of the
-// day for date DD/MM/YYYY

 int dayNumber(int day, int month, int year)
 {
 	static int t[] = { 0, 3, 2, 5, 0, 3, 5, 1, 4, 6, 2, 4 };